benton-tripp/benton-tripp.github.io/resume/index.md

 ## Education

-I hold a Bachelor of Science in Data Analytics and Data Management from Western Governors University, a Graduate Certificate in Applied Statistics and Data Management from North Carolina State University, and I am expected to graduate with a Master of Science in Geospatial Information Science and Technology from North Carolina State University in Spring 2025.
+I hold a Bachelor of Science in Data Analytics and Data Management from Western Governors University, a Graduate Certificate in Applied Statistics and Data Management from North Carolina State University, and a  Master of Science in Geospatial Information Science and Technology from North Carolina State University.

 **Bachelor of Science in Data Analytics**